-– Enhanced safety (including locks and alert devices)
+– Have enhanced safety including locks and alert devices

 – Stage 3 or 4 dermal ulcers

 – Naso-gastric tubes

 The signed admissions agreement must list all services, rates, payment provisions, and conditions that would allow for refunds.
 It must explain billing and payment procedures and the conditions that could cause rates to increase.
 Any factors that could lead to eviction (see below) must also be listed.

 Because it can take months between picking a residence and actually moving in, you’ll want to start looking as soon as possible.
 Your loved one will also be able to provide more input the sooner you start your search.
 It is possible to move into memory care on short notice, but the longer you spend investigating options, the more likely you are to find a home that’s a good fit.
 This is especially true because some residences have extended wait lists for admissions.